jaymzh/sugarjar/README.md

 Ever made a PR, only to find out later that it failed tests because of some small lint issue?
 Not anymore!
 SJ can be configured to run things before pushing.
-For example,in the SugarJar repo, we have it run Rubocop (ruby lint) and Markdownlint "on_push".
+For example,in the SugarJar repo, we have it run Rubocop (ruby lint) and Markdownlint `on_push`.
 If those fail, it lets you know and doesn't push.

 You can configure SugarJar to tell it how to run both lints and unittests for a given repo and if one or both should be run prior to pushing.